chrthomsen/pygrametl/docs/examples/dimensions.rst

 changing dimension.
 The dimension is based on :class:`.CachedDimension`, albeit with a few differences.
-The primary difference between the two classes besides the additional method, is that :class:`.TypeOneSlowlyChangingDimension` enables caching on insert and disables caching of full rows by default, settings that cannot be overridden.
+The primary difference between the two classes besides the additional method, is that :class:`.TypeOneSlowlyChangingDimension` enables caching on insert by default, a setting that cannot be overridden.
 This is done in order to minimize the amount of database communication needed for :meth:`.TypeOneSlowlyChangingDimension.scdensure` in an effort to increase its throughput.
 The class requires a sequence of attributes for lookup :attr:`.lookupatts`, as well as a sequence of type 1 slowly changing attributes